TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 This non-interacting Green function :math:`G^0_{mn}(i\omega)` defines, together with the interaction Hamiltonian, the Anderson impurity model.
-The DMFT self-consitency cycle can now be formulated as
+The DMFT self-consistency cycle can now be formulated as
 follows:

 #.
 Take :math:`G^0_{mn}(i\omega)` and the interaction Hamiltonian and